-Things to Do in Shrewsbury, Shropshire-

 We recommend parking by Shrewsbury Abbey and walking over English Bridge into the town.
 From there, walk along Town Walls to see The Crescent and immediately opposite, take a look up Belmont to see the beautiful row of houses on the corner.

 After you’ve admired these spots, keep walking to Saint Chad’s Church and turn right down Claremont Hill.
-This will bring you to the bottom of town and to the next spot on our list of things to do in Shrewsbury.
+This will bring you to the bottom of town and to the next place on our list of things to do in Shrewsbury.

 2 | Visit Shrewsbury Market Hall

 We love a good market here at The Bumper Crew, and Shrewsbury comes to the rescue with its fantastic Market Hall.
-Established in 1869, this multi-award-winning indoor market has over 50 independent retailers ready to serve you almost anything you could possibly want.
-Inside, you’ll find butchers, bakers (but probably not candlestick makers!), and tons of stuff in-between.
+Established in 1869, this multi-award-winning indoor market has over 50 independent retailers ready to serve you almost anything you want.
+Inside, you’ll find butchers, bakers (but probably not candlestick makers!), and tons of stuff in between.
 And if you fancy coffee and a sweet treat, we recommend you head upstairs to The Market Cafe, where you will find awesome coffee and insane cakes and bakes!